groue/GRMustache/Guides/sample_code/localization.md

         Bonjour
         Hola

-3. a portion of a template *with arguments*, as above:
+3. a portion of a template *with arguments*:

         {{#localize}}Hello {{name1}}, do you know {{name2}}?{{/localize}}